Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 What is DispatchMode?#

+DispatchMode is an optimization strategy used by TrackRoad’s routing engine.
 It tells the optimizer what to prioritize when assigning stops to vehicles.

-Some modes prioritize balanced workload, others prioritize shortest total time,
+Some modes prioritize balanced workload, others prioritize shortest total time, and some prioritize feasibility with constraints such as time windows.

-Important: If you use time windows, you should use Optima mode.
+If you use time windows, you should use Optima mode.

 DispatchMode comparison (best use cases)#